cowwoc/requirements.js/docs/Colored_Diff.md

 Lines always end with `\n` or `\0`.
 The former denotes a newline.
 The latter denotes the end of the string.

-Lines ending with "\n\n" or "\0\0" represents the literal string "\n" followed by a newline character, or the literal string "\0" followed by the end of string, respectively.
+Lines ending with "\n\n" or "\0\0" represent the literal string "\n" followed by a newline character, or the literal string "\0" followed by the end of string, respectively.

 ## Example 7: Missing Line Numbers